jeff1evesque/machine-learning/README.md

 **Note:** one execution of this program may involve different *dependent*, and *independent* variables then the next execution.
 Therefore, the database schema is not known ahead of time.
 For this reason, the [EAV data model](http://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model#Physical_representation_of_EAV_data) is used for storing and retrieving SVM dataset(s).

+###Redis

+[Redis](http://redis.io/) is an open source, key-value cache, and store system.
+Though, some would classify redis within the family of [NoSQL](http://en.wikipedia.org/wiki/NoSQL), it is more accurately referred as a data structure server.
+Though similar to [memcached](http://memcached.org/), its greater flexibility is often see more advantageous.

 ##Testing / Execution